 This course focuses on students continuing to build an understanding of the 5 health related components of fitness: cardiovascular endurance, muscular strength and endurance, flexibility and body composition.
 Students will also be introduced to the FIIT Principles.
 Along with participation in both the health related and skill related components of fitness, students will participate in a variety of individual and team activities to learn and apply rules, skills, sportsmanship and safety to prepare students for the course they will receive as 10th, 11th, and 12th graders.
 These concepts will be explored through daily participation.
 All students may retake this course if they did not pass the course.
-A physical fitness component will be incorporated throughout the semester in order to maintain and/or increase student fitness levels in both the health and skill related components of fitness.
+A physical fitness levels in both the health and skill related components of fitness.
 These concepts will be explored through daily participation.
 08002A000) (PEH029) (PEH030)